apache/iotdb/Readme.md

 execute successfully.
 ```

-If your session looks similar to what’s above, congrats, your IoTDB is operational!
+If your session looks similar to what's above, congrats, your IoTDB is operational!

 For more on what commands are supported by IoTDB SQL, see our website [document page](http://tsfile.org/document).
 The eighth chapter in User Guide Document will give you help.